adugnag/gee_s1_ard/README.md

 RGB visualization of a dual polarized (VV and VH) Sentinel-1 SAR backscatter image of central Borneo, Indonesia (Lat: -0.35, Lon: 112.15) (a) as ingested into Google Earth Engine; and (b) after applying additional boarder noise removal, a 9×9 multi-temporal Gamma MAP specklefilter and radiometric terrain normalization with a volume scattering model.
 Here VV is in red,VH is in green and VV/VH is in blue.

 ## Dependencies
 The JavaScript code runs in the GEE code editor with out installing additional packages.
-However, the python code requires the installation of<br/>
+However, the python code requires the installation of
  [Google Earth Engine](https://github.com/google/earthengine-api) API

 ## Reference